 Open My Heart

 This song, like many other rounds, is most effective when the accompaniment is improvised and the voices are cued so that the energy slowly rises and eventually subsides.
 Performers are encouraged to use more than just the keyboard for accompaniment.
 Open My Heart was first performed at the Prescott Unity Church.
-Other rounds and choral works may be found by visiting Flurry.

 Open the Window